-Sure the promise of an open bar and watching boozy aunts and uncles get low to Bruno Mars is something to be eagerly anticipated…
+Sure the promise of an open bar and watching boozy aunts getting low to Bruno Mars is something to be eagerly anticipated…

 On the other hand, trying to figure out what to wear to a wedding can riddle many a lass with anxiety.

+More formal than casual or smart casual but still generally a pretty non-traditional wedding.
+Think glam accessorise, bling, feminine and a heel.
+But make sure it’s a comfy heel as these sort of weddings generally have a LOT of dancing!
 Probably the most common of wedding dress codes, cocktail also rears up as ‘semi-formal’ or ‘dressy’ on some invitations.
-You can have a bit more fun with your style for cocktail attire, think more prints and textures, pantsuits, and even a skirt with a nice top is a great option!
+You can have a bit more fun with your style for cocktail dress attire, think more prints and textures, pantsuits, and even a skirt with a nice top is a great option!
 Just ensure you’re not showing too much skin and keep your hemline between a few inches above your knee to a midi length.

 The main things to remember when choosing your outfit for a wedding are as follows: